paoshea/disco/docs/NEXT_STEPS.md

 # DISCO!
 Platform Development Roadmap

+# Next Steps

+## Overview

+This document outlines the next steps for completing the Disco application, including priorities and the current state of completion.

+## Priorities

+1. **Real-Time Notifications**
+   - Implement real-time notifications using WebSocket or similar technology.
+   - Ensure notifications are displayed to users in real-time.

+2. **Error Handling and Validation**
+   - Review and enhance error handling across all API routes and components.
+   - Implement comprehensive validation for user inputs and API requests.

+3. **Testing**
+   - Write unit tests for critical components and functions.
+   - Implement integration tests for key workflows (e.g., user authentication, event creation).

+4. **Documentation**
+   - Ensure all functionalities are well-documented.
+   - Update `README.md` with detailed usage instructions and examples.

+## State of Completion

+### User Authentication
+- **Status**: Completed
+- **Details**: Implemented using `next-auth`.
+Includes login, logout, and session management.

+### Profile Management
+- **Status**: Completed
+- **Details**: Profile page with user details and role upgrade functionality.
+Fetching and displaying profile data.

+### Event Creation and Management
+- **Status**: Completed
+- **Details**: API routes for creating and fetching events.
+Role-based access control for event creation.

+### Role-Based Access Control
+- **Status**: Completed
+- **Details**: Middleware for role-based access control.
+Server-side checks for user roles and permissions.

+### Progress Tracking and Achievements
+- **Status**: Completed
+- **Details**: Progress dashboard component.
+Fetching and displaying progress stats.

+### Safety Features
+- **Status**: Completed
+- **Details**: Safety alert management.
+API routes for fetching and updating safety alerts.

+### Real-Time Notifications
+- **Status**: Not Started
+- **Details**: Implementation details are missing.
+Need to add WebSocket or similar real-time communication for notifications.

+## Action Items

+1. **Implement Real-Time Notifications**
+   - Research and choose a suitable technology (e.g., WebSocket, Socket.IO).
+   - Implement server-side and client-side logic for real-time notifications.
+   - Test and verify the functionality.

+2. **Enhance Error Handling and Validation**
+   - Review existing error handling and validation logic.
+   - Implement additional checks and error messages where necessary.
+   - Test and verify the improvements.

+3. **Write Tests**
+   - Identify critical components and functions for unit testing.
+   - Write and run unit tests.
+   - Implement integration tests for key workflows.
+   - Ensure test coverage is adequate.

+4. **Update Documentation**
+   - Review and update `README.md` with detailed usage instructions and examples.
+   - Ensure all new functionalities are documented.
+   - Update `/docs/NEXT_STEPS.md` as progress is made.

+By following these next steps, we can ensure the Disco application is feature-complete, robust, and well-documented.

 ### New Priority: Review /lib and src/lib Directories

 #### Goals
 - Identify and eliminate duplications
 - Consolidate functionality for clarity
 - Improve maintainability